Frequently Asked Questions

 The Cronbot is an external service that pings your website every hour to keep WordPress Cron running actively.

-OPcache is a caching engine built into PHP, improves performance by storing precompiled script bytecode in shared memory, thereby removing the need for PHP to load and parse scripts on each request.
+OPcache is a caching engine built into PHP, that improves performance by storing precompiled script bytecode in shared memory, thereby removing the need for PHP to load and parse scripts on each request.

 A RAM disk is a representation of a hard disk using RAM resources, and it can take the form of a hardware device or a virtual disk.